 The objective of the schemes are to achieve a funding level of 100%, with funding levels monitored on an annual basis.
 The next triennial valuation is due to be completed as at 31 March 2022.
 The liabilities show the underlying commitments that the council has in the long run to pay post employment (retirement) benefits.
-The total liability of £2,650m (£2,185m at 31 March 2020) has a substantial impact on the net worth of the council as recorded in the Balance Sheet, resulting in a net liability of £688m (£606m at 31 March 2020).
+The total liability of £2,447m (£2,650m at 31 March 2021) has a substantial impact on the net worth of the council as recorded in the Balance Sheet, resulting in a net liability of £369m (£688m at 31 March 2021).
 However, statutory arrangements for funding the deficit mean that the council remains healthy.
 The deficit will be made good by increased contributions over the remaining working life of employees as assessed by the actuaries.
+The surplus recognised in the balance sheet was restricted by £14.8m on the LPFA scheme, under paragraph 64 of IAS19 / IFRIC 14.

 As members of the Local Government Pension Scheme, both the council and LPFA schemes have taken account of the national changes to the scheme under the Public Pensions Services Act 2013.
-Under the act, the Local Government's Pension Scheme may not provide benefits in relation to service after 31 March 2014.
+Under the act, the Local Government's Pension Scheme may not provide final salary scheme benefits in relation to service after 31 March 2014.
 The act provides for scheme regulations to be made within common framework, to establish new career average revalued earnings schemes to pay pensions and other benefits to certain public servants.
-The anticipated service cost in 2021-22 is £85.8m for the council scheme and £0.3m for the LPFA scheme.
-The weighted average duration of the defined benefit obligation for the council scheme members is 19.5 years (19.5 years 2019-20) and 13 years for LPFA scheme members (13 years 2019-20).
+The anticipated service cost in 2022-23 is £77.5m for the council scheme and £0.3m for the LPFA scheme.
+The weighted average duration of the defined benefit obligation for the council scheme members is 19.5 years (19.5 years 2020-21) and 13 years for LPFA scheme members (13 years 2020-21).